Meet the Northside staff and their families.

-Josh received his Bachelor of Fine Arts in broadcast journalism from the University of South Alabama in 2010 where he also minored in classic English literature.
-In 2008, he spent a year at Valdosta State University in Georgia studying international media and public relations, as well as web and graphic design.
+Josh received his Bachelor of Fine Arts in Communications with a track in broadcast journalism from the University of South Alabama in 2010 where he also minored in classic English literature.
+In 2008, he spent a year at Valdosta State University in Georgia studying international media and public relations, as well as marketing, digital media, and web and graphic design.
 While in Valdosta, Josh was blessed to serve with Northside Baptist Church, playing on the worship team and working with the student ministry.

 At Northside, Josh is responsible for designing and managing our weekly worship service and sermon media, our website, social media accounts, Faceboook livestream, blogs and our podcast.
 He also serves as lead acoustic rhythm guitarist for our worship band on Sunday mornings.

-He is also the full time Communications Director for 6.14 Ministries, a church revitalization nonprofit organization he and his dad founded together in 2018.
-At 6.14, Josh designs and maintains the official ministry website, Facebook page, Twitter account, Instagram, and digital media presentations, as well as all marketing and promotional materials, and helps several churches and pastors with their various digital and social media needs.
-He's also the host of Rescuing Churches, a weekly podcast on church revitalization and pastoral life featuring 6.14 Ministries Executive Director Stan Givens and occasional special guests.
+He is also the full time Communications Director for 6:14 Ministries, a church revitalization nonprofit organization he and his dad founded together in 2018.
+At 6:14, Josh designs and maintains the official ministry website, Facebook page, Twitter account, Instagram, and digital media presentations, as well as all marketing and promotional materials, and helps several churches and pastors with their various digital and social media needs.

 Josh writes regularly at his official blog site The Josh Givens Blog, covering all things Church Communications.
 If you'd like to request Josh to speak at your next conference, seminar, or retreat event, you can fill out the speaking request form on his site by clicking here.